jonathanhecl/controlrun/README.md

  5. If you want to activate an tokenCode, only need put 1 in the value.

+You can combine it with my other project [autosign](https://github.com/jonathanhecl/autosign) to create the unique tokenCode and protect you app from crackers.

 ## Start using it
  1. Download and install it:
  ```